This week’s episode originally aired in January 2019.

 We start out with a quick story from artist keyon gaskin.
 Choreographing a modern dance interpretation of “Beowulf” among college performers with no dance experience?
 What could possibly go wrong?

-This weekend at Portland’s Artists Repertory Theatre, Mike Lew’s play “Teenage Dick” gets its West Coast premiere.
+Mike Lew’s play “Teenage Dick” had its West Coast debut earlier this year at Portland’s Artists Repertory Theatre.
 A retelling of William Shakespeare’s “Richard III,” the play sets the classic 15th century story in a modern-day high school setting.
 It premiered off Broadway and won great reviews for its pointed critique of high school cruelties, and the experiences of people with disabilities.
 The role of Richard is played by Christopher Imbrosciano, an actor who, like the character, lives with cerebral palsy.

 The Art They Survived Together — 39:20